runtools/run/docs/content/introduction/what-is-a-resource.md

 }
 ```

-You can see that there is a `sum` method with two inputs and one output, this is the interface of the resource.
+You can see that there is a `sum` method with two inputs and one output; this is the interface of the resource.
 Now, to perform an actual operation, you need an implementation.
 So let's create the `index.js` file as follows:

 ```js
 module.exports = () => ({